 These contributions enhance our understanding of fluid confinement within charged nanopore surfaces; however, a more complete picture should encompass a discussion of transport.
-Clay minerals are one of the most fundamental and abundant substances on earth 25 and can be used as adsorbents 26 , carbon dioxide storage and sequestration 27,28 as well as water purification 29 .
-Generally, clay minerals carry negative surface charges and nonbonded positive cations 30,31 creating negative and positively charged surfaces that make fluid transport quite complex 32 .
-There is also strong evidence that positive cations in the fluid can also influence both the structure and distribution of fluid $^{15,33-36}$.
+Clay minerals are one of the most fundamental and abundant substances on earth 25 and can be used as adsorbents26, carbon dioxide storage and sequestration^{27,28} as well as water purification29.
+Generally, clay minerals have negative surface charges and nonbonded cations^{30,31} creating negative and positively charged surfaces that make fluid transport quite complex32.
+There is also strong evidence that the cations in the fluid show impacts both on the structure and storage of fluid^{15,33-36}.